Flagstaff War: Battle of Ōhaeawai

 Shaken by his losses, Despard decided to abandon the siege.
 However, his Māori allies opposed this.
 Tāmati Wāka Nene persuaded Despard to wait for a few more days.
 More ammunition and supplies were brought in and the shelling continued.
 On the morning of 8 July, the pā was found to have been abandoned, the enemy having disappeared in the night.
 When they had a chance to examine it, the British officers found it to be even stronger than they had feared.
 It was duly destroyed, and the British retreated once again to the Bay of Islands.
 Te Ruki Kawiti and his warriors escaped, Hōne Heke recovered from his wounds, and a new and even stronger pā was built at Ruapekapeka.

-The Battle of Ōhaeawai was presented a victory for the British force, notwithstanding the death of about a third of the soldiers.
+The Battle of Ōhaeawai was presented as a victory for the British force, notwithstanding the death of about a third of the soldiers.
 The reality of the end of the Battle of Ōhaeawai was that Te Ruki Kawiti and his warriors had abandoned the pā in a tactical withdrawal, with the Ngāpuhi moving on to build the Ruapekapeka pā from which to engage the British force on a battlefield chosen by Te Ruki Kawiti.

 An account of the battle is provided by the Rev. Richard Davis, who was living at the CMS mission at Te Waimate mission and visited the pā during the siege; as a consequence, Despard complained as to interference by the missionary in the action against Hōne Heke.
 The Rev. Richard Davis commented on the siege that, "[t]he, natives, I know, are capable of taking care of themselves.
 It was a happy thing for the troops, that they did not succeed in getting into the Pa.
 Had they accomplished their object, from the construction of the Pa the poor fellows must all have fallen.
 It was a sad sacrifice as it was of human life, and ought not to have been made.
 The Commander-in-chief had every opportunity of viewing the interior of the fort from the heights only about 500 yards distant.
 People's mouths were opened rather largely on the subject.
 The bravery of the poor fellows who made the attack was beyond all praise; but the wisdom of their commander has been questioned.
 To judge of this I leave to wiser heads than mine."